deepikaJirel/OsAssignment/Lab02.md

 1. Command & steps to create an SSH key pair:
 2. Steps to add public key to GitHub profile:
+       After generating the public key
+       - login to `GitHub`.
+       - go to `setting`
+       - click on `SSH and GPG keys`
+       - click on `Add new SSH Key`
+       - Add title make sure you put the Key Type as `Authentication key` and paste the key that you got from `AWS Ubuntu instance` and click on `Add SSH key`
 3. git command to clone the repository:
+       `git clone >repository_url>`</br>
+        for example ` git clone https://github.com/deepikaJirel/ceg2350-dipikaJirel.git`

 ## Part 2 Answers

 The answers for this section are to help you record what steps